ag-informatics/ag-informatics-seminar/3-software-engineering/README.md

 3. Wireless dairy goat monitoring:

-4. Serveless farm management tool incl. smart contracts:
+4. Serverless farm management tool incl. smart contracts:

 5. "*Personal Warning Service for Pest Management Using a Crop Calendar and BUS Model*" : This paper presents a warning system and decision support tool for Thai rice farmers.
 The model diverges from traditional calender based systems by incorporating spatial and temporal factors.